 Sometimes DNA evidence is on a difficult to collect from substrate.
 It may be porous, rough or large.
 In addition, the quantities may be minute.
 Real life scenarios like that happen every day.
 In 2011, Uta Von Schwedler was murdered in her own house and was found in her bathtub.
 The investigation of the scene yielded a number of pieces of evidence including a pillow case and a comforter.
 Traditional sampling of the crime scene evidence yielded inconclusive results.
 The M-Vac was used to collect from the pillow case and the comforter.
 The collections yielded DNA profiles that matched the convicted murderer's profile.
-It is now possible to get profiles where it was impossible before.
+It is new opportunity to get profiles where it was impossible before.
 To discuss how the M-Vac can help with your forensics and police work, please contact us or request a free consultation.
 To hear the early experience of an agency who has now owned a system for years, watch the video below.

 "One of the most recent technological advancements in DNA collection used by Sorenson Forensics on a case featured on "Cold Justice" is the M-Vac system, which uses a sophisticated wet-vacuum sampling device to collect significant amounts of DNA from immovable surfaces that cannot be transported to a laboratory for processing as well as from porous substrates, such as clothing, fabrics, cement or rocks.
 The M-Vac system is able to extract even the most deeply embedded DNA."
 Forensics Magazine, 25 Sept 2013